10ten-io/create-and-publish-website/script.md

 Hello, I'm Alex and I will teach you how to quickly create your first website.

 Before we start, make sure you have a [GitHub](github.com) account and [Visual Studio Code](https://code.visualstudio.com) installed.
+On Windows, you also need to install Git.
+Most of other Operational Systems have it by default.

 At the end, you will have your own personal website.

-First, let's understand what a website is in it's most basic form: an HTML file.
+First, let's understand what a website is in it's most basic form: an HTML file with text inside.

 Open your file explorer and create a file called `index.html`.
 Open it with VSCode, write `Hello, I'm Alex` and save.
-Of course you should change by your name.
+Of course, you should change by your name.

 Now, open it with your browser.
 YAY!
 That's your first website.

+<iframe src="https://giphy.com/embed/75ZaxapnyMp2w" width="480" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p>source: <a href="https://giphy.com/gifs/75ZaxapnyMp2w">GIPHY</a></p>

 Essentially, a website is an HTML file, that can be opened by browsers.
 Just like images can be opened by image editors, PDF files can be opened by PDF viewers, mp3 files can be opened by music players, and the list goes on.
 HTML files can be opened by browsers.